Securing a position in Nursing requires more than just qualifications and experience; you’ll need a resume that clearly showcases both.

 With our tips, you’ll understand:

-- What certifications and workshops to mention
+- What certifications and workshops to include

-- How your resume should look
+- How to format your resume

 - What to focus on if you’re an entry-level Nurse